kakamband/Telegram-bot-youtube/README.md

 # Telegram-bot-youtube
-This bot build on https://github.com/irazasyed/telegram-bot-sdk and can play youtube videos without ads.
+This bot can play youtube videos without ads.
 Working example https://t.me/VapInUaBot (Just type: Youtube madonna)

+# How to use
+This bot build on https://github.com/irazasyed/telegram-bot-sdk and first of all you need to install this repo